This Grilled Swordfish with Basil Pesto is a quick, easy, and flavor-packed main course that's perfect for barbecues and cookouts!

 Grilled Swordfish with Basil Pesto

-- 2 swordfish steaks (about 4oz each)
+- 2 swordfish steaks (about 4-ounces each)

-- 1 tsp salt
+- pinch sea salt

-- 2 TB basil pesto
+- 2 tablespoons basil pesto

 - fresh herbs to garnish, such as diced basil or green onion (optional)

-Preheat grill to high.
+- Preheat grill to high.

-While grill preheats, pat swordfish steaks dry and season both sides with salt.
+- While grill preheats, pat swordfish steaks dry and season both sides with salt.
 Rub a thin layer of basil pesto over both sides of the steaks.

-Once the grill is hot, grill steaks for 3 minutes.
+- Once the grill is hot, grill steaks for 3 minutes.
 Flip, and grill for 3 more minutes.
 Serve immediately, adding herb garnish if desired.